amitcohensabban/developer-portfolio/projects/backend-projects/static-pages-refactoring/README.md

 **Successfully refactored a monolithic 342-line Azure Function into a clean microservices architecture with 4 specialized services, achieving 73% code reduction while improving maintainability, performance, and error handling.**

+**Core Business Impact**: The refactoring eliminated heavy processing logic from the Umbraco save and publish workflow, which was causing significant delays.
+By moving static page generation to a separate Service Bus-triggered function, the save and publish process now runs independently and much faster, while static page generation happens asynchronously in the background.

 This case study documents the transformation of a complex static page generation system from a single monolithic function to a well-architected microservices solution with clear separation of concerns and comprehensive error handling.

 ---